THE BARRIER ISLANDS OF ST PETE

 Shell Key, Egmont Key, and Passage Key

-While there are over 10 barrier islands along the Pinellas County coast, the "four" most frequently grouped together near the mouth of Tampa Bay are Shell Key, Egmont Key, Passage Key, and Mullet Key (Ft DeSoto Park).
+While there are over 10 barrier islands along the Pinellas County coast, the "three" most frequently grouped together near the mouth of Tampa Bay are Egmont Key, Shell Key, and Passage Key.
 Although they have a shared geological history, they each have their own distinctions that make them very different.
 These islands act as the gateway between the Gulf and Tampa Bay.

 2900+